Character sheet for Terminator 3: Rise of the Machines.

 Beware of unmarked spoilers.

-Tropes apply to the machines in Terminator 3.
+Tropes that apply to the machines in Terminator 3.

 - Mechanical Evolution: A shtick of SkyNet — successive Terminator versions incorporate improvements from their predecessors.